 When assessing a potential investment, it’s important to take into account the time value of money or the required rate of return that you expect to receive.

 The DCF formula takes into account how much return you expect to earn, and the resulting value is how much you would be willing to pay for something to receive exactly that rate of return.

 If you pay less than the DCF value, your rate of return will be higher than the discount rate.

 If you pay more than the DCF value, your rate of return will be lower than the discount.

 Below is an illustration of how the discounted cash flow DCF formula works.
-As you will see in the example below, the value of equal cash flow payments is being reduced over time, as the effect of discounting impacts the cash flows.
+As you will see, the present value of equal cash flow payments is being reduced over time, as the effect of discounting impacts the cash flows.

-When valuing a business, the forecasted cash flow typically extends about 5 years into the future, at which point a terminal value is used.
-The reason is that it becomes hard to make a reliable estimate of how a business will perform that far in the future.
+When valuing a business, the annual forecasted cash flows typically used are 5 years into the future, at which point a terminal value is used.
+The reason is that it becomes hard to make reliable estimates of how a business will perform that far out into the future.

 There are two common methods of calculating the terminal value:

 Exit multiple (where the business is assumed to be sold)

 Perpetual growth (where the business is assumed to grow at a reasonable, fixed growth rate forever)